We’ve put together a feature recap from the Fall of 2018 for all of our Livingtree Engage users. Here are the updates that went live this fall:

 In our next blogs, we’ll cover the most recent enhancements to the Engage and Give platforms.
 To learn more about the individual products visit Livingtree Engage or Livingtree Give, or follow us for new and updates on Facebook, Twitter, Instagram and LinkedIn.

-With the number of teachers and school administrators that have increasingly embraced social media as a way to better connect with parents and families, we must address why it’s time to STOP using social media in the classroom.
+Social media can be a great channel for school and district administrators to post announcements and alerts for the broader community.
+But with the number of teachers and school administrators that have increasingly embraced social media as their primary way of connecting with parents and families, we must address why it’s time to STOP using social media in the classroom.
+Social media presents two major problems when it comes to actually connecting with and engaging families in their child’s education.

-It’s also easy for important messages to be lost amid all of the photos and status updates (not to mention the different formulas that determine what information a user sees).
+It’s also easy for important messages to be lost amid all of the photos and the sea of status updates (not to mention the different formulas and algorithms that determine what information a user sees).
 While private accounts and groups can work, managing who is requesting access and who sees the information year to year can be a hassle.

 Bonus info: Get the Family Engagement Technology guide for the 4 capabilities your engagement platform must have and the best practices for school districts to implement a unified solution.